 In the final scene of "Half Measure", Walt runs over two gang members before they could kill Jesse.
 He then takes the gun from the survivor and shoots him in the head.
 He tells Jesse to "Run!"
 OH MY GOD!

 "Fly".
-Bottle Episode or not, don't you dare say that the titular fly falling dead at Jesse's feet isn't awesome.
+Bottle Episode or not, don't you dare say that the titular fly falling dead at Walter's feet isn't awesome.

 In the premiere, Skyler figuring out exactly what Walt's been up to the last two seasons.
 Walt's stunned.